 Getting Married in Gibraltar

-Many people choose to follow in the footsteps of Sir Sean Connery and John Lennon and Yoko Ono and get married on the Rock.
+Many people choose to follow in the footsteps of late Sir Sean Connery and John Lennon and Yoko Ono and get married on the Rock.

 What do I need to get married in Gibraltar?